ZackWilde27/FlatOut2-HLSLToSHA/README.md

 // ret

 ```
+So unless it's a long function, or one that takes no parameters and returns void, you should stick with inline

 There is a new compiler setting, ```inlinePreferred``` which if False, will make all functions static unless marked with ```inline```
 ```hlsl